Fan Bingbing: 2007–2017: Heyday

-In 2011, Fan starred in the martial arts film Shaolin alongside Andy Lau and Jackie Chan andThe Founding of a Party, which was released to mark the 90th anniversary of the Chinese Communist Party.
-In May, she appeared at the 64th Cannes Film Festival to promote My Way together with director Kang Je-gyu and actors Jang Dong-gun and Joe Odagiri.
-In October, she became a member of the International Competition Jury of 24th Tokyo International Film Festival.
+In 2011, Fan starred in the martial arts film Shaolin alongside Andy Lau and Jackie Chan and The Founding of a Party, which was released to mark the 90th anniversary of the Chinese Communist Party.
+In May, she appeared at the 64th Cannes Film Festival to promote My Way.
+In October, she became a member of the International Competition Jury of the 24th Tokyo International Film Festival.
+That same year, Fan signed a four-year artist representation agreement with Talent Film and Television.
+Under the deal, Talent acted as Fan's exclusive agent for television projects, and Fan became a major shareholder of Talent.